thomaschsu/good-movies/README.md

-# GoodMovies - Movie Filtering Website
+# Goodmovies - Movie Filtering Website

 ### Description
 Group project created with two other members.
-GoodMovies is a website dedicated to finding good movies for you to watch.
-The website uses OMDB API and The MovieDB API to populate the page of movies that will interest you based on what you decide to filter.
+Goodmovies is a website dedicated to finding good movies for you to watch.
+This website uses OMDB API and The MovieDB API to populate the recommendations page with movies that will interest you based on the options you select.

 - - -
-### Screenshots
+### Demo

 ##### Main Page
 ![Image 1](/images/image01.gif)